 Answer: absolutely ginormous.

 They are like a school bus.
-Except they are living, breathing and they don’t use turn signals to tell you when they’ll pull out in front of you.
-They are unpredictable and any whale encounter must be approached with the upmost respect for the animal.
+Except they are living, breathing and they don’t use turn signals when they pull out in front of you.
+They are unpredictable and any whale encounter must be approached with the utmost respect for the animal.

 Humans have terribly mistreated humpback whales (all whales in fact) in the past, almost driving them to extinction.
 Fortunately, the whaling industry has ground down to a slow pace and has almost ended.
 This has given a chance for the population to bounce back in great numbers.
 Humpback whale sightings are on the rise all around the world.
 This means there are many amazing locations you could kayak with humpback whales.